ashwinpn/Movie-Recommendation-Engines/README.md

 ## Final Results

-A Gradient Boosting Regressor and Classifier were built to predict Movie Revenue and Success respectively with a Score of 0.78 and 0.8 respectively.
+A Gradient Boosting Regressor and Classifier were built to predict Film Revenue and Success respectively with a Score of 0.84 and 0.88 respectively.

 In addition, four recommendation engines were built based on different ideas and algorithms: